-3. For each of the pollutants given in Table 1 of paragraph 5.3.1.4. of this Regulation, the following procedure is used (see Figure 2 of this Regulation).
+3. For each of the pollutants given in Table 1 of paragraph 5.3.1.4. of this Regulation, the following procedure is used (see Figure 2 in paragraph 8.2. of this Regulation).

 Taking:

 L = the natural logarithm of the limit value for the pollutant,